akismpa/openvpn-server-ldap-otp/README.md

 * Extract the client configuration (along with embedded certificates) from the running container:
 `docker exec -ti openvpn show-client-config`

-* An image based on Centos 7 is available via `wheelybird/openvpn-ldap-otp:centos7` thanks to GitHub user *benohara*.
+* An image based on Centos 7 is available via `akismpa/ovpn`.

 #### Using OTP